govtrack/govtrack.us-web/README.md

 ### Configuration

 Some features of the site require additional configuration.
-To set configuration variables, create a file named `settings.env` and optionally set any of the following variables (defaults are shown where applicable):
+To set configuration variables, create a file named `local/settings.env` and set any of the following optional variables (defaults are shown where applicable):

     # Database server.
     # See https://github.com/kennethreitz/dj-database-url